burger

 When your lead is officially a customer, your job is to ensure it stays that way.

-At the retention stage, the focus shifts away from customer acquisition to customer support.
-With 95% of consumers reporting that customer service impacts their brand loyalty, customer support plays an oversized role in retention.
-Still, marketing and sales have their own critical part to play in introducing customers to your other products.
+At the retention stage, the focus shifts away from customer acquisition to customer success.
+With 95% of consumers reporting that customer service impacts their brand loyalty, the onboarding and customer experience play an oversized role in retention.
+This is clear when you see how many details in customer behavior you need to pay attention to react in different scenarios:

 Good retention strategies include sending regular emails with valuable updates and tailored discounts and promotions.
 For example, you can use AiSDR to help with communication at this stage by writing and sending personalized emails to promote up-sells and cross-sells based on previous customer interactions.
 And thanks to follow-ups on auto-pilot, no customer goes forgotten.